JordanAceto/VCF_plug_in_boards/mutron_III_plug_in_board/README.md

 ## Power Supply Requirements
 - A bipolar 12 volt power supply is required.
 This will typically come from the motherboard.

-## Calibration
-- RV1 (depth trim): trims the depth of incoming frequency CV signals.
-Adjust to taste.
-- RV2 (center trim): trims the center frequency of the filter.
-Adjust to taste.
-- RV3 (feedback trim): trims the maximum amount of feedback.
-The Mutron-III style state variable filter does not self oscillate, so just adjust this to taste.

 ## Filter mode selection
 - This filter has three filter modes available: Low Pass, Band Pass, and High Pass.
 - One mode at a time can be selected with a jumper.